ArtGateOne/dot2elgatostreamdeck/README.md

 Open dot2elgatostreamdeck.js use node.exe !

-Store some exec on bwing page 1 (left up)
+Store some exec on bwing2 page 1 (left up)